 But you can spot in this category even more high-fiber low calorie foods such as cabbage, chanterelle mushrooms and endive.

-The absolute classics among the high-fiber foods are, of course, legumes that often provide high amounts of fiber per 100 grams.
+The absolute classics among the high roughage foods are, of course, legumes that often provide high amounts of roughage per 100 grams.
 Yet, calculated per 100 kcal, fruits and veggies, perform much better.

-On the other hand, pulses are very good sources of protein.
+On the other hand, pulses are protein rich and count to the world’s cheapest sources of quality nutrition.
 Red, uncooked lentils contain more protein than the same quantity of meat.

 All in all, Americans (but also Europeans) clearly don’t eat enough in this food category.
 It’s easy to turn your nutrition into a high-fiber diet when you eat legumes on a regular basis.
 Great options are black beans, split peas, lentils, chickpeas or lima beans.
 Take a closer look at the following list.